To achieve greatness, start where you are, use what you have, do what you can.

-The (subscription) Group Communication Assessment is the same survey as the Workplace Communication Assessment outlined above, but in a format that allows you to see the totals for responses from a group.
-This comes in three types of subscription, especially useful for: Managers who want to see which aspects of their department or team’s communication can most readily be improved; for Consultants to scan multiple client organizations or groups to discover where certain types of workplace problems are occurring and where communications can be upgraded (or other solutions applied); and for Organization Analysts who want a simple yet reliable diagnostic to locate and resolve organizational issues in multiple sub-groups – up to 9 Departments or Locations, and up to 3 Levels or Types of staff.
+The (subscription) Group Workplace Assessment uses the same survey as the Workplace Communication Assessment outlined above, but can be summarized in a way that allows you to see the totals for responses from a group.
+This comes in two types of subscription, especially useful for: Managers who want to see which aspects of their department or team’s communication can most readily be improved; and for Consultants to scan multiple client organizations or groups to discover where certain types of workplace problems are occurring and where communications can be upgraded (or other solutions applied).

-Individual survey responses for the Group Communication Assessment are added in to those of the overall organization, and, for the Organization Analyst subscription, their unique Department and staff Level as well.
-All of these subscriptions preserve the confidentiality of individual responses while allowing you to see the specific kinds of problems observed by different groups and areas in your organization.
-You will see what they say are their biggest communication challenges and receive recommendations on how to impact the most frequently occurring issues.
+Individual survey responses for the Group Workplace Assessment are added together to present an overview of the department or organization while preserving the confidentiality of individual responses.
+You will see the specific kinds of problems the people in your organization say are their biggest communication challenges, and you will receive recommendations on how to impact the most frequently occurring issues.

-You can purchase a private URL linking you and your group members to a Group Communication Assessment that allows you to see the frequency of specific workplace issues and categories, where they are located, and recommendations for communication practices that will reduce or eliminate the most frequently occurring problem situations in each area.
+You can purchase a private URL linking you and your group members to a Group Workplace Assessment that allows you to identify the frequency of specific workplace issues and categories with recommendations for improving communication practices that will reduce or eliminate the most frequently occurring problem situations in each area.